aguadotzn/TFM_MUINBDES/README.md

 ## Description
-Development of an environment model for the analysis of air pollution/air quality levels in Madrid, which allows information to be better exploited from control stations distributed in different parts of the city.
-Both the ingestion, processing, explotation and visualization of the data are contemplated, in order to answer analytical questions on the selected subject.
+Development of an environment model for the analysis of air pollution/air quality levels in Madrid, which allows information to be better exploited by control stations distributed in different parts of the city.
+Both the ingestion, processing, exploitation and visualization of the data are contemplated, to answer analytical questions on the selected subject.

-## Main process
+## Main process schema

 ![Schema](/Documentation/images/diagramtech.png)